protontypes/LibreSelery/README.md

 1. OpenSelery is configured based on the selery.yml file, so it runs as a CI-job in GitHub.
 2. Gathers contributor information about the target project via the Github and Libraries.io API
-3. Filters out contributors that have not made the email address visible in the Github profile.
+3. Filters out contributors that not made the email address visible in the Github profile.
 4. Creates a uniform weight distribution between all contributors.
 Custom distributions like release participation are under construction.
+5. Creates an activity weight between all contributors to reward activity.
+6. Sums the weights.
-5. Randomly chooses contributors based on the weights.
+7. Randomly chooses contributors based on the weights.
-6. Pays out Bitcoin to the chosen contributor email addresses via the Coinbase API.
+8. Pays out Bitcoin to the chosen contributor email addresses via the Coinbase API.
 Contributor without a Coinbase account will get a email to claim the donation.

 ## Demo